Plotting

 Optional Arguments

-• time: If the interpolant is time dependent, plot it at this time.
-Default the first available time from limits(itp).
+time: If the interpolant is time dependent, plot it at this time.
+Default the first available time fromlimits(itp).n_points: The number of points to use in each dimension of the plot, more gives higher resolution.
+Default100.

 Simulation Objects